-Conversely, each convex polygon from $ M_{conv}(\lambda L)$ is the image of some element of $M(L)$ under the above rearranging map.
-Thus we get a continuous bijection between $M_{conv}(\lambda L)$ and its preimage in $M(L)$.

-Our construction assigns to $P\in M(L)$ the \textit{label} $\lambda$, considered as a cyclic ordering on the set $\{1,...,n\}$.
-Or, equivalently, a label of a configuration without parallel edges is a cyclically ordered partition of the set $\{1,...,n\}$ into $n$ non-empty parts.
+In other words, the edges of $\overline{P}$ are the edges of $P$ coming in the order of their slopes (see Fig. \ref{rearrangment1}).
+Obviously, $\overline{P} \in M_{conv}(\lambda L)$ for some permutation $\lambda \in S_n$.
+The permutation is defined up to the action of the group generated by the cyclic permutation $(2,3,4,...,n,1)$.
+The orbit of a permutation under the action of the group is a \textit{cyclic ordering} on the set $[n]$.
+Summarizing the above, our construction assigns to $P$ the label $\lambda(P)$ which is a cyclic ordering on the set $[n]$.
+Equivalently, expecting further discussion on polygons with parallel edges, we state that\textit{ a label of a configuration without parallel edges is a cyclically ordered partition of the set $[n]=\{1,2,...,n\}$ into $n$ non-empty parts.}

-If $P$ \textbf{has parallel edges}, a permutation which makes $P$ convex is not unique.
-Indeed, one can choose any ordering on the set of parallel edges.

-The \textit{label} assigned to $P$ is a cyclically ordered partition of the set $\{1, 2,...,n\}$.
-Fig. \ref{rearrangment2} gives an example with one two-element set and three one-element sets.
-It is convenient to write such a partition as a (linearly ordered) string of sets where the set containing "$n$" stands on the last position.

-We stress once again that there is no ordering inside a set, that is, we identify two labels whenever they differ on permutations of the elements inside the parts.
-For instance,